-d.
-Protection of -Shoreland Areas.

-- 1) All areas subject to Shoreland Zoning shall comply with the relevant standards. - 2) These restrictions shall appear as notes on the plan and as deed restrictions to the affected lots. - e.
-If the proposed subdivision includes other important wildlife habitat as identified by the MDIFWDepartment of Inland Fisheries and Wildlife or the Ceomprehensive Pplan, the restrictions on activities in and around these areas shall be reviewed by the MDIFW Department or a qualified wildlife biologist, and their comments presented in writing to the Project Review Board.
+- d.
+Protection of Shoreland Areas. - 1) All areas subject to Shoreland Zoning shall comply with the relevant standards. - 2) These restrictions shall appear as notes on the plan and as deed restrictions to the affected lots. - e.
+If the proposed subdivision includes other important wildlife habitat as identified by the MDIFW or the Comprehensive Plan, the restrictions on activities in and around these areas shall be reviewed by the MDIFW or a qualified wildlife biologist, and their comments presented in writing to the Project Review Board.